9-5-pursuit/unit-front-end-web-development/intro-to-html/readme.md

 1. How should the content _appear_?
 1. How should the page _behave_ in response to a user?

 HTML stands for "Hyper Text Markup Language".
 It's a special way of writing that tells web browsers what text, images, and other content you want people to see on your website.
-HTML is responsible for (1), but HTML can also tell a browser a little bit about how the content should appear (2).
+HTML is responsible for what content is on the webpage (1), but HTML can also tell a browser a little bit about how the content should appear (2).
 It **cannot** tell a browser how a website should behave (3).
 That's what JavaScript is for!

 HTML uses _tags_ inside angle brackets to tell the browser what type of information is inside (e.g `<h1>Heading</h1>` is a heading).